-SOC 3.0 Units 030

-Introduction Social Psychology
+SOC0303.0 UnitsIntroduction to Social Psychology

 Course Advisory: PSYC 001; Eligibility for English 001 and SCC minimum Math standard.
 This course will explore how thoughts, feelings, and behavior of individuals are influenced by the actual, imagined, or implied presence of others.
 Focus will be on the social factors that influence human behavior; other people, institutions, situations and the social and physical structures people have created.
 A review of the various perspectives unique to social psychologists and a variety of classical research in social psychology will be studied.
-This course is the same as PSYC 030.
+Same course as PSYC 030.
 Three hours lecture.